johns-coderoom/AI-in-AMR/README.md

 # AI-in-AMR
-This repository contains the required python scripts and associated data to train and test Machine Learning (ML) models using most classifiers supported by the python's ski-learn, tensorflow and associated Bioinformatics packages in a Linux environment.
+This repository AI in AMR includes the Python scripts and related data for training and testing Machine Learning (ML) models using offered by Python's ski-learn, tensorflow, etc.